 RESEARCH The signature project of the IMF’s Research division is the Black Swan Research Initiative®, a groundbreaking and collaborative effort to develop the first definitive cure for myeloma.
-Each year the IMF also awards Brian D. Novis Grants, which promote research for better treatments, management, and practices in the myeloma field.
-In addition, 200 leading myeloma researchers around the world comprise the IMF’s International Myeloma Working Group, a research body that has developed guidelines to treat myeloma patients that are followed around the world.
-Finally, the Nurse Leadership Board (NLB), made up of nurses from leading myeloma treatment centers, develops recommendations for the nursing care of myeloma patients.
+Each year, the IMF also awards Brian D. Novis Grants, which promote research for better myeloma treatments, management, and practicesin the field.
+In addition, more than 200 leading myeloma researchers comprise the IMF’s International Myeloma Working Group (IMWG), a research body that has developed myeloma guidelines that are followed around the world.
+Finally, the IMF’s Nurse Leadership Board (NLB), comprised of nurses from leading myeloma treatment centers, develops recommendations for the nursing care of myeloma patients.

-EDUCATION The IMF Patient & Family Seminars, Medical Center Workshops, and Regional Community Workshops are held around the world.
-These meetings provide up-to-date information presented by leading myeloma specialists and researchers directly to myeloma patients and their families.
-The IMF Library of more than 100 publications, for patients and caregivers as well as for healthcare professionals, is updated annually and available free of charge.
+EDUCATION The IMF Patient & Family Seminars and Regional Community Workshops are held around the world to provide up-to-date information presented by leading myeloma specialists and researchers directly to patients and their families.
+The IMF’s library of more than 100 publications, for patients and caregivers as well as for healthcare professionals, is updated annually and available free of charge.
 Publications are available in more than 20 languages.

-SUPPORT Our toll-free InfoLine at 800-452-CURE (2873) is staffed by coordinators who answer questions and provide support and information via phone and email to thousands of families each year.
-The IMF sustains a network of more than 150 support groups and offers training for the hundreds of dedicated patients, caregivers, and nurses who volunteer to lead these groups in their communities.
+SUPPORT The IMF’s InfoLine is staffed by information specialists who answer myeloma-related questions and provide support via phone and email to thousands of families each year.
+In addition, the IMF sustains a network of more than 150 myeloma support groups and offers training for the hundreds of dedicated patients, caregivers, and nurses who volunteer to lead these groups in their communities.

 Learn more about the way the IMF is helping to improve the quality of life of myeloma patients while working toward prevention and a cure.
-Contact us at 800-452-CURE (2873) in the US or 818-487-7455 worldwide, or visit myeloma.org.
+Contact us at 818.487.7455 or 800.452.CURE.